njm08/njm08.github.io/_posts/2025-10-03-Architecture_for_the_dev_team.md

 ## Architecture for the development team

 The architecture is not for audits, management or future historians.
 It is for the people who are building and maintaining the system now.
-Write it for the developing team.
+Write it for the development team.
 Use the documentation when talking about software all the time.

 ## Architecture naming consistent with code